tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 receivers.

-Again, if we want the nonce in the protocol to be sent over the authentic channel, the corresponding `Out` and `In` facts in the protocol rules have to be changed to `Out_A` and `In_A`, respectively.
+Again, if we want the nonce in the protocol to be sent over the authentic channel, the corresponding `Out` and `In` facts in the protocol rules must be changed to `Out_A` and `In_A`, respectively.
-In the resulting protocol, the lemma `message_authentication` is proven to hold by Tamarin.
-The adversary cannot change the sender of the message nor the message itself.
-For this reason the receiver can be sure that the agent in the initiator role indeed sent it.
+In the resulting protocol, the lemma `message_authentication` is proven by Tamarin.
+The adversary can neither change the sender of the message nor the message itself.
+For this reason, the receiver can be sure that the agent in the initiator role indeed sent it.

 #### Secure Channel Rules

-The final kind of channels that we want to consider in detail are secure channels.
+The final kind of channels that we consider in detail are secure channels.
 Secure channels are both confidential and authentic.
-This means that an adversary can neither modify nor learn messagages that are sent over it.
+Hence an adversary can neither modify nor learn messages that are sent over it.
-However, an adversary can store a message sent over a secure channel to replay it at a later point in time.
+However, an adversary can store a message sent over a secure channel for replay at a later point in time.

 The protocol to send the messages over a secure channel can be modeled as follows.